-A space is left before and after the points.
-This sign is only used in the production of the interviewer.(56) I: and you want to open a restaurant in Stockholm or ... ?
+A space is left before and after the ellipsis mark.
+This sign is only used in the production of the interviewer.

+(56) I: et tu voudrais ouvrir un restaurant à Stockholm ou ... ?
 (Interview 2, Yvonne)

-(57) I: this prop: t equal? everyone did their share of work ... : (Interview 2, Yvonne)
+(57) I: c’étai:t égalité ? chacun faisait sa part de travail ... ?(Interview 2, Yvonne)

-":" For example e: t = his extended where it is "based" prolonged sound on which one rests??
-Haha, don't know how to put it.
+":" For example e: t = the prolonged sound on which one rests.

-(58) has: vec
+(58) a:vec

-(59) e: t I: twenty-five years.
+(59) e:t j’ai: vingt-cinq ans .
 (Interview 3, Yvonne)

 Capital letters are used for book titles.
-Each word of the title begins with a capital letter:(60) I: did not you read La Goutte D'Or?
+Each word of the title begins with a capital letter:

+(60) I: tu n’as pas lu La Goutte D’Or ?
 (Interview 5, Eva)

-(61) E: it was Molière's The Miser?
+(61) E: on a fait L’Avare de Molière ?
 (Interview 5, Eva)

 Capital letters are also used to indicate emphasis on a word or syllable.

-(62) E: THE grammar (LAUGHTER) (Interview 3, Yvonne)
+(62) E: LA grammaire (RIRE) (Interview 3, Yvonne)

 X = uncertain interpretation.
-The sign immediately precedes the word whose interpretation is difficult (see eg. 63).
-In the case of a sequence, each word of uncertain interpretation must be preceded by X (cf. ex.
-64).
-If you can not discern the different words we then performs a phonetic interpretation a phonetic interpreation is then performed/made, preceded by X, cf. (65) (66):(63) that I Xcompte not (Interview 3, Yvonne)
+The sign immediately precedes the word whose interpretation is difficult (cf. example 63).
+In the case of a sequence, each word of uncertain interpretation must be preceded by X (cf. example 64).
+If you can not discern the different words, a phonetic interpretation is then made, preceded by X, cf. (65) (66):

+(63) ça je Xcompte pas (Interview 3, Yvonne)

-(64) Xsais Xpas Xc 'Xest (Interview 3, Yvonne)
+(64) Xsais Xpas Xc’ Xest (Interview 3, Yvonne)

-XXXX = sequence of unidentifiable syllables unidentifiable.
+XXXX = sequence of unidentifiable syllables.
 The number of X corresponds approximately to the number of syllables.

 d) The following abbreviations are written in capital letters and without points:

-(67) E: and also IUFM (Interview 2, Anders)
+(67) E: et aussi à l’IUFM (Interview 2, Anders)

-e) Rehearsals and infancy Repetitions and stammering/studdering/...?If the caller interlocutor repeated repeats one or more of the first syllables of a word, before the vote pronouncing it, ie d. stammers, the spelling of the word in question is respected.
-If the syllable may be confused with other words, when we mark a hyphen immediately after it, not to be confused with the hyphen used for the omission of an obligatory link liaison ( cf. b) above):
+e) Repetitions and hesitations

+If the interlocutor repeats one or more of the first syllables of a word, before pronouncing it, i.e. hesitates, the spelling of the word in question is respected.
+If the syllable may be confused with other words, we mark a hyphen immediately after it, so that this is not confused with the hyphen used for the omission of an obligatory liaison ( cf. b) above):
-(68) a-a-a-after

-(69)-en-still

-(70) di-di ie
+(68) a- a- a- après

+(69) en- en- encore

+(70) di- di- dire

-(71) ens-ens-teacher
+(71) ens- ens- enseignant

 f) Variation and ambiguity in the interpretation of a word:

-Generally parentheses indicate ambiguity, ie d. several interpretations are possible:
+Generally parentheses indicate ambiguity, i.e. several interpretations are possible:

-(72) it (s) prenai (are)
+(72) il(s) prenai(en)t

-Parentheses indicate that the statement can be interpreted as both singular and plural as both as singular and plural?.
-Context can often guide especially in stories reported The context can often guide the interpretation, especially in "récits rapportés" narrations/narrated sequences?.
-It is recommended to be restrictive in the use of parentheses since they are removed in a subsequent computer processing.

-Are transcribed by cons: On the contrary, the fallowing is transcribed??:
+Parentheses indicate that the utterance can be interpreted both as singular and plural.
+The context can often guide the interpretation, especially in narrated sequences.
+We recommend a limited use of parentheses, since they are removed in a subsequent computer processing.
+On the contrary, the following is transcribed:

-(73) they take
+(73) ils prend

-it appears from the context that the subject has a plural referent and that the verbal form differs phonetically singular and plural. ("ils prend" in French)
+If the context suggests that the subject has a plural referent and that the verbal form differs phonetically between singular and plural.

 Other cases:

-E = indicates the variations of the phoneme /e/, ie d. several interpretations are possible
+E = indicates the variations of the phoneme /e/, i.e. several interpretations are possible

-(74) PAST = past / passed
+(74) passE = passé / passait

-(75) jE = I / I
+(75) jE = j’ai / je

-(76) / dE
+(76) des / dE

-the / lE
+les /lE

-By using the context for interpretation.
-Here, the context helps the interpretation?
+Here, the context helps the interpretation.
 If it may be plural, des / les are used.

-(77) E: there is not / conversations.
+(77) E: il n’y a pas des / des conversations .
 (Interview 1, Mona)

-But against: But on the contrary?:
+But on the contrary:

-(78) E: is / / almost maintenance dE teaching.
+(78) E: c’est // presque tien dE pédagogique .
 (Interview 1, Mona)